steves2j/viagrid/README.md

 ![](img/vg_assembled.JPG)

-!!!
-"ECAD Software"
+> [!NOTE] ECAD Software
-    Viagrid has templates and instructions for only KiCAD and Eagle at the moment.
+> Viagrid has templates and instructions for only KiCAD and Eagle at the moment.

 ## File Prep